mickeygeecom/txAdmin/docs/dev-notes.md

 ## Pending Improvements
 - [ ] Settings Page:
-    - [ ] bake in the defaults, so so SwitchText's don't show fale initial value
+    - [ ] bake in the defaults, so so SwitchText's don't show false initial value
     - [ ] check for pending changes on the navigate-away buttons
     - [ ] use jsonForgivingParse for embed jsons and custom locale
     - [ ] use the standalone json editor page